jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_systemrequirements.md

 * Planned Outages
 * Global options such as user-created Error Log rules
 * Configuration information for the Spotlight Statistics Repository (this applies only if you installed the Spotlight Statistics Repository from an earlier version of Spotlight on SQL Server.)

-For more information about upgrading, see the Spotlight on SQL Server Enterprise Deployment Guide.

 ### Alarms requiring acknowledgment - upgrade
 The Spotlight factory settings for alarms requiring acknowledgment changes on upgrade from Spotlight 11.2.
 Only Connection Failure alarms are now factory set to require acknowledgment.